negar-mokhberian/Moral_Foundation_FrameAxis/README.md

 - **MFD:** The original moral foundations dictionary proposed by [Graham et al., 2009](https://fbaum.unc.edu/teaching/articles/JPSP-2009-Moral-Foundations.pdf)
 - **MFD2.0:** A moral foundations dictionary proposed by [Frimer et al., 2017](https://osf.io/ezn37/)
 - **eMFD:** An extended moral foundations dictionary extracted from human-annotated corpora by [Hopp et al., 2021](https://link.springer.com/article/10.3758/s13428-020-01433-0).
 - **customized**: If you don't want to stick to these dictionaries; maybe you want to curate your own dictionary in your language or go out of the scope of moral foundations you can choose the dictionary argument as "--dict_type custom" and provide your file in moral_foundations_dictionary folder.
-Your dictionary file must be named as "custom.csv" and must have three columns named as "word", "category", and "polarization".
+Your dictionary file must be named as "custom.csv" and must have three columns named as "word", "category", and "sentiment".
 Same as the MFD_original.csv which is already provided.
 ## Command-Line Arguments
 - **[--input_file]:** Path to the dataset .csv file containing input text documents in a column.
 - **[--docs_colname]:** The name of the column in the input file that contains the texts to calculate the MF scores on.